crawfis/TempleRun1-NoArt/README.md

 The original Temple Run using swiping left or swiping right for turns, which I find to be a more enjoyable experience that mashing a keyboard key.
 It uses the accelerometer for moving the character to one of the three lanes.
 It uses a swipe down to slide under obstacles or at any time just for fun.
 It uses a swipe up to jump over obstacles and gaps.
 The swipe input is a rather long input, so performing consecutive turns requires a fair bit of time.
 Mapping this to a keyboard or gamepad key leads to a somewhat different experience.
 I can simply smash the keyboard long before the turn is available.
 To counteract this, I added an input cool-down.
-I added this to the InputController, but could have easily added it to the PlayerController.
-Cleaner code would be to create a new class to handle this creating new events between this class and the PlayerController.
+I added this to the InputController, but could have easily added it to the TurnController.
+Cleaner code would be to create a new class to handle this creating new events between this class and the TurnController.

 In contrast to swiping, changing lanes using the accelerometer is very fast compared to even a keyboard press, at least for the minimal orientation changes required in the original game.
 For an even faster turn input (say in Insane mode) the input configuration could use a key up event rather than a pressed event.